 When Jai Oza, ICT on site support engineer in Auckland, first heard that Programmed offers paid Primary Carer’s leave, he assumed it was only available in Australia.
 After an enlightening conversation about the leave with HR, he and his wife decided he should apply, and take leave when she returned to work.

-At Programmed we provide 12 weeks of Primary Carer’s leave to eligible employees, who are primarily responsible for providing care to a child during normal working hours.
-This leave is available to all Programmed people who become parents, regardless of where they are employed.
+At Programmed we provide 12 weeks of Primary Carer’s leave to eligible permanent employees*, who are primarily responsible for providing care to a child during normal working hours.

 For Jai, this meant he could take over the primary care of his 11 month old son, Aditya, and four year old daughter, Aarna, allowing his wife to return to her career, and giving him the chance to spend important quality time with his children.